aiot-lab-yin/Dockerized-wifi-iq-preamble-capture/README.md

 In the corresponding XXX module, select the desired Wi-Fi channel (you can confirm it via your router settings), and start the IQ sampling.

+### 6. Data Storage

+The collected IQ samples are stored in the Docker container under the data directory.

 ---

 ## 🔌 USRP Access Setup (Required)